Gatwick Greenspace Partnership Wildlife Sites

 Tilgate Forest

-Tilgate Forest adjoins Tilgate Park and is owned by the Forestry Commission.
+Tilgate Forest adjoins Tilgate Park and is owned by the Forestry England.
 There is a network of trails allowing access for recreational use and plans to improve the access via Tilgate Park.
-It contains a valuable area of wooded Heath, which with our volunteers we are helping to restore and maintain for the benefit of wildlife.
+It contains a valuable area of wooded heath, which with our volunteers we are helping to restore and maintain for the benefit of wildlife.

 Leechpool and Owlbeech Woods